 Start with (1) – i.e., PSR.
 Several lines of evidence have been offered in support of the various versions of PSR (Rowe 2007; Pruss 2009; Rasmussen 2010a).
 First, some argue that PSR is self-evident in the standard sense that once one understands the constituent concepts of the principle, one can thereby “see” that the principle is true.
 Second, some argue that PSR enjoys strong empirical support, where this is cashed out in terms of enumerative induction or an inference to the best explanation.
 Third, some argue that PSR is a presupposition of rational thought.

 Finally, it has argued that PSR is supported by the near universal acceptance of the epistemic force of explicability arguments (Della Rocca 2010).
 In an explicability argument, one reasons that some state of affairs does not obtain, on the grounds that it would be an inexplicable brute fact if it did.
-For example, Derek Parfit (1984) famously argued that reason that if a person has their brain cut in half, and each half is placed in a new, different body, neither of the two resultant persons would be the original person.
+For example, Derek Parfit (1984) famously argued for?? that reason that if a person has their brain cut in half, and each half is placed in a new, different body, neither of the two resultant persons would be the original person.
 This is because the grounds for saying that either one of them is the same person as the original are the same as those for the other.
 But if so, then it would be an inexplicable brute fact if one is the original person and the other is not, and this is implausible (Ibid.).
 Explicability arguments are ubiquitous.
 But prima facie, all such arguments are legitimate if any are.
 But to say that all explicability arguments are legitimate is just to say that PSR is true.

 Two main types of evidence are standardly offered in favor of (2): empirical evidence and modal evidence.
 According to the first, we observe objects coming to be and passing away, and we see states of affairs obtaining and then failing to obtain.
 But necessary beings can’t come to be or pass away.
 By contrast, contingent beings can come to be and pass away.